AdamCoryat/Inspire-checkpoint--4/readme.md

 ### Visualization

 - The data from the services are each rendered:
-  //TODO
-  - [ ] Quote: Quote always displayed and Author reveals on hover
+  - [x] Quote: Quote always displayed and Author reveals on hover
   - [x] Image: The image is required, however the additional data is optional
   - [x] Weather: The temp is displayed in Fahrenheit/Celsius with a click toggling between
         //TODO